JPMorgan continues run as top ranked investment bank

 Revenue at investment banking divisions, whose staff advise on deals, also rose.
 First-place JPMorgan's year-to-date revenue was $4.4 billion, almost 5 percent more than the Wall Street bank made by the same time last year.

-Coalition tracks the performance of Bank of America Merrill Lynch, Barclays, BNP Paribas, Citi, Credit Suisse, Deutsche Bank, Goldman Sachs, JPMorgan, Morgan Stanley and UBS - the 10 largest investment banks globally.
+Coalition tracks the performance of Bank of America Merrill Lynch, Barclays (BARC.L), BNP Paribas (BNPP.PA), Citi, Credit Suisse CSGN.VX, Deutsche Bank, Goldman Sachs, JPMorgan, Morgan Stanley and UBS UBSG.VX - the 10 largest investment banks globally.

 (Reporting by Clare Hutchison; Editing by Vincent Baby)